A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Left invariant systems on Lie groups

 In the above calculation we used the fact that $\lambda(t)=(P')^\ast\lambda(t)$.
 Integrating the above equality over $I$ one gets that $\<\dd S_{\wt L},\del_{b}\eta>=0$ if and only if

 for every $b(t)\in d'\subset\g$ vanishing at the end-points.
 By the standard reasoning this is equivalent to condition \eqref{eqn:lie_vak_lambda}. \end{proof}

-\paragraph{Discussion of the main result.} Let us now discuss some aspects of our results from the previous paragraph.
+\paragraph{\change The role of the splitting $\h=d\oplus d'$.} Let us now discuss some aspects of our results from the previous subsection.
 The first matter is the role of the choice of the completing factor $d'\subset\h$.
 Obviously our characterizations are "if and only if", which suggests that they should not depend on this choice (which, let us remind, was arbitrary).
 This is indeed the case as we explain below in detail.

 \begin{remark} Consider two splittings $\h=d\oplus {d'}_1$ and $\h=d\oplus {d'}_2$ with corresponding projections $P_1:\h\ra d$, ${P'}_1:\h\ra {d'}_1$ and $P_2:\h\ra d$, ${P'}_2:\h\ra {d'}_2$, respectively.
 Define $\Delta P:=P_1-P_2:\h\ra d$.
 Observe that $d\subset\ker \Delta P$ and that $P_2'=P_1'+\Delta P$.
 In other words the linear $d$-valued map $\Delta P$ describes the passage between both splittings.
 Our goal now is to show that all $d'$-dependent conditions from our previous considerations are preserved under the substitution of an element $b\in d'_1$ by an element $b+\Delta P(b)\in d_2'$, $P_1$ by $P_2$, etc.